ajbodev/ajbodev.github.io/app/content/tech/react-plain-es5.md

 **2) It shows an understanding of how JavaScript fundamentally works, in and beyond the context of React**

 Understanding well the fundamentals of your technology - that's always good.
-With React, having a good understanding of JavaScript concepts (how to use 'call'; what 'new' does; scope vs context; inheritance via prototypes) will allow you to break out of the React (or [insert framework here]) blackbox.
+With React, having a good understanding of JavaScript concepts (how to use 'call'; what 'new' does; what is 'this'; scope vs context; inheritance via prototypes) will allow you to break out of the React (or [insert framework here]) blackbox.

 React is here to stay, and so is JavaScript.
 If React ever fades in importance, like with jQuery, another JavaScript framework will take it's place, and your understanding of fundamental JS concepts will carry over.